 Pain is more often sharp and located in muscles or joints during or after performing an exercise.
 If there is an injury, the pain may linger even after resting, and you may make the injury worse if you try to “push through.”
 As a general rule, you should get checked our by a medical professional if you experience extreme pain or pain that doesn’t resolve in 7-10 days.

 The American Physical Therapy Association published a great chart helping distinguish between the good muscle soreness that signals you are getting stronger, and the bad muscle soreness that signals an injury needing rest and attention.

 |Type of discomfort:||Tender when touching muscles, tired or burning feeling while exercising, minimal dull, tight and achy feeling at rest||Ache, sharp pain at rest or when exercising|

 |Onset:||During exercise or 24-72 hours after activity||During exercise or within 24 hours of activity|

 |Improves with:||Stretching, following movement||Ice, rest|

 |Appropriate action:||Resume offending activity once soreness subsides||Consult with medical professional if pain is extreme or lasts >1-2 weeks|

 If you aren’t sure, it may smart to get an exam with someone like Dr. Michael Herb, who specializes in sports medicine at Absolute Wellness Center in Eugene.
-If treatment is appropriate, our clinic offers chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage.
+If treatment is appropriate, our clinic offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.
 More information on sports injury care is available on our website, or you are welcome to give us a call at 541-484-5777.